eonadler/eonadler.github.io/research.markdown

 ## Near-field Cosmology

 How can observations of the local universe inform cosmology?
-Our galaxy and its surroundings grew out of primordial density fluctuations that probe early-universe dynamics and inflation.
+Our galaxy and its surroundings grew out of primordial density fluctuations set by early-universe dynamics and inflation.
 Reconstructing these *linear* initial conditions is challenging because they are processed by *nonlinear* structure formation.
 For the first time, it is becoming possible to address this bottleneck using empirical, semi-analytic, and simulation-based models.

 My work in this area addresses the following key questions: